Preparation makes perfect

 Producing a job description is the most sensible place to start your recruitment process.
 A well-written one provides employees with a compass and clear direction.
 It also sets you apart from the competition because there are many that don’t bother.

-It will also set the foundation for a healthy and productive long-term working relationship.
-It also helps recruiters like us search more effectively and it gives candidates a really good idea of what’s expected of them.
+It will set the foundation for a healthy and productive long-term working relationship.
+It also helps people like us search more effectively and it gives candidates a really good idea of what’s expected of them.

 You should also write a person specification, which describes the level of qualification, knowledge, skills and competencies that are required.
 Think about your company culture (this is really important whatever the size or kind of company, as personality clashes can have a huge impact).

 Your JD and person spec can be the same document, and more often than not, the best and most effective job specifications are one to two pages long.

 Our top five tips for writing job descriptions and person specifications: